Freddie Steele

 Freddie Steele (December 18, 1912 - August 22, 1984) was a boxer and film actor born Frederick Earle Burgett in Seattle, Washington.
 He was recognized as the National Boxing Association (NBA) Middleweight Champion of the World between 1936 and 1938.
 Steele was nicknamed "The Tacoma Assassin" and was trained by Jack Connor, Johnny Babnick; and Ray Arcel while in New York.
 His managers included George McAllister, Dave Miller, Eddie Miller, and Pete Reilly.
 He appeared as an actor in a number of Hollywood films in the 1940s, including Preston Sturges's Hail the Conquering Hero.

 Early life

-Steele was born on December 18, 1912, in Seattle, Washington, to Virgie and Charles E. Steele.
+Steele was born on December 18, 1912, in Seattle, Washington, to Virginia Cloud Burgett.
+His mother married Charles E. Steele sometime after his birth.
 As a youth, he played baseball, but in high school in Tacoma participated in basketball, soccer, football, golf, and swimming.

 Professional career

 A good boxer and a hard hitter, Steele lost only two fights during his first ten years in the ring.
 Among those he defeated were Ceferino Garcia, Ralph Chong, Leonard Bennett, Joe Glick, Bucky Lawless, Andy Divodi, "Baby" Joe Gans, Vince Dundee, Gorilla Jones, Swede Berglund, Young Stuhley, Meyer Grace, Henry Firpo, Eddie "Babe" Risko, Jackie Aldare, Gus Lesnevich, Paul Pirrone, Frank Battaglia, Ken Overlin, Carmen Barth, and Solly Krieger.